Insurance

 $390,000 max in 2012, and $330,000 min in 2024

-As of May 2024, $250,000 SDR converts to about $330,000 USD.
-You can CONVERT AN UP-TO-DATE VALUE HERE.
+As of April 2025, $250,000 SDR converts to about $350,000 USD.
+You can convert an up-to-date value here.

-Aircraft under 2700 kg (5950 lbs) may be able to lower the limits to $100,000 SDR (approximately $140,000 in Jan 2022) per passenger, depending on the country they are flying in.
+Aircraft under 2700 kg (5950 lbs) may be able to lower the limits to $100,000 SDR (approximately $140,000 in April 2025) per passenger, depending on the country they are flying in.
 You would need to look up each country to get the specifics, and you can cover a lot of countries quickly flying around Europe.
 So, it is good to partner with a knowledgeable Insurance broker who can help with the specifics.

 Europe Third Party Liability

 Smaller piston aircraft could be a challenge.
-A C-172 or PA-28 aircraft is looking at a $750k SDR ($1,050mil USD) in passenger liability for the three passenger seats and $3 mil SDR ($4 mil USD) in third-party liability.
+A C-172 or PA-28 aircraft is looking at a $750k SDR ($1,050,000 USD) in passenger liability for the three passenger seats and $3 mil SDR ($4 mil USD) in third-party liability.
 The hull value may be much, much less.
 Underwriters have pushed back on writing that kind of policy.

 All is not lost, however.
 Insurance companies within Europe deal with the additional liability requirements regularly and may be of assistance.
 You must go through an aviation insurance broker, like in the US, rather than directly to the underwriter.
 To determine your aircraft's third-party liability, reference EU Regulation No 785/2004, Article 7.
 Below is the chart with some added information.